 So, is the Pokemon GO Plus worth it?
-For me, at $34.99, yes.
+For me, at the suggested retail price, yes.
 I won't use it when I am out walking and purposefully Pokemon hunting, but for daily errands when I am supposed to be adulting, it's totally worth it.

 Where to Buy the Pokemon GO Plus

 Like I said above, I know the device is available elsewhere, but I didn't do much research.
-I read some people buying it at GameStop for $34.99 plus taxes and shipping.
-I just went straight to Amazon for $34.99.
+I read some people buying it at GameStop.
+I just went straight to Amazon.
 I added a small item to get me free one-day shipping because I am an Amazon Prime member.